needle-mirror/com.unity.2d.animation/Documentation~/index.md

 The [.psb](https://helpx.adobe.com/photoshop/using/file-formats.html#large_document_format_psb)[ file format](https://helpx.adobe.com/photoshop/using/file-formats.html#large_document_format_psb) has identical functions as the more common Adobe .psd format, with additional support for much larger image sizes.
 Refer to the [PSD Importer](https://docs.unity3d.com/Packages/com.unity.2d.psdimporter@latest) package documentation for more information about the importer’s features.

-## Upgrading older Sprite Library Assets and Animation Clips
+## Upgrading Sprite Library Assets and Animation Clips
 The 2D Animation package and its assets are often updated with major and minor tweaks over time.
 Some asset improvements can be automatically applied when you upgrade to the latest version of the package.
 However, some of these changes require a manual step in order to have the assets use the latest code path.

 The 2D Animation Asset Upgrader tool eases the transition and upgrade of older assets to newer ones.
 Refer to the [2D Animation Asset Upgrader](AssetUpgrader.md) section for more information.